 The AC power coming into your home or office is a sine wave, but some UPSes generate a square wave when you are operating from battery power.
 This is not good for the Mac Pro.
 Be sure you only use a UPS with sine wave output to avoid reducing the life of your Mac Pro.

 Although it is not officially supported, the Early 2009 Mac Pro can run macOS Sierra using Colin Mistr’s Sierra Patch Tool.
 See our macOS Sierra page for more details and a link.
 (If you have done the firmware patch to make this model identify as MacPro5,1, you can run the standard Sierra installer.)

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 Power PC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.

-- requires Mac OS X 10.5.1 Leopard through 10.11 El Capitan, macOS Sierra via patch tool – see macOS Sierra on Low End Macs.
-Broadcom BCM4321 WiFi module, if present, is not supported by Sierra. macOS 10.14 Mojave and later are not supported.
+- requires Mac OS X 10.5.6 Leopard through 10.11 El Capitan, macOS Sierra via patch tool – see macOS Sierra on Low End Macs. macOS 10.14 Mojave and later are not supported.

 - Mac OS X 10.6 Snow Leopard compatibility